Notes on the

 !
 Note !

-!
-Note !
 This page may be touched up or revised occasionally

---- especially after a personal experience installing Nautilus in
+--- especially after a personal experience with

-a non-Gnome desktop environment.
+non-Gnome (or non-MATE) desktop environment.

 INTRODUCTION to Nautilus ---

 Sometimes when I go to a local Linux User Group (LUG) meeting and I mention using my 'feNautilusScripts', just the mention of the word 'Nautilus' generates negative-knee-jerk reactions from Linux users who prefer a 'graphical' desktop environment other than Gnome --- which is the desktop environment for which the Nautilus GUI file manager was developed.

 Although Linux distros that use the Gnome desktop environment --- like Ubuntu, LinuxMint, and Debian --- have been dominating the estimates of numbers of users of various Linux 'distros' lately (circa 2007 to 2012), there are many Linux users who prefer the 'heavy-weight' (resource-hungry) KDE desktop environment or 'lighter-weight' desktop environments such as Xfce or LXDE --- and various X window managers such as Xfwm (the default window manager for Xfce), Openbox (the default window manager for LXDE), Enlightenment, Fluxbox, or other windowing systems.